 What is it.
-The peridot, also referred to as the chrysolite, is not a very common stone.
-It is located mainly in depth (even 200-300 kilometers below the earth’s crust): this gem is then brought to the earth’s surface by earthquakes or volcanoes.
+Peridot, which from a gemological point of view is a chrysolite, is not a very common stone.
+This semi-precious stone is found mainly in depth (even 200-300 kilometers below the earth’s crust): the gems that are used in jewelry have been brought to the earth’s surface over time, by earthquakes or volcanoes.

 Where is it.
-Peridot is mined in Arizona (smaller and lighter in color), Myanmar (Burma), Sri Lanka and China, but also in Pakistan and Kenya.
-A curiosity: some peridots were discovered in some meteorites.
+A variety of peridot is mined in Arizona (they are small and lighter colored gems), in the Republic of Myanmar (Burma), in Sri Lanka and China, but also in Pakistan and Kenya.
+A curiosity: some peridots have been discovered inside some meteorites.

 Features.
 Unlike many other gemstones, peridot has only one color: the pale green. however, it can take different shades, from olive green, lime, yellow or dark.
 The shades most in demand is the green forest, a little ‘to yellow and no brown tinge.
 The depth of green depends on the amount of iron which is contained in the crystal structure.
 It is not a very hard stone: you have to be careful, then, not to scratch it.
 Usually jewelers try to arrange it so that it is most protected.